operator-framework/operator-sdk/doc/test-framework/scorecard.md

 ### Plugins

 A plugin object is used to configure plugins.
-The possible values for the plugin object are `basic`, `olm`, or `external`.
+The possible values for the plugin object are `basic`, or `olm`.

 Note that each Plugin type has different configuration options and they are named differently in the config.
 Only one of these fields can be set per plugin.